magbay/LAN-Chat/README2.md

     else:
         return "[AI not configured]"

+# This function tests if the AI model is ready and can generate a response
+# You can run it with: python ai_user.py test
 def test_ollama_model():
     """Test if Ollama model is ready and can generate a response.""" test_message = "Hello, are you there?"